 However, not all boilers are made equal, so the best way to tell how long your boiler’s lifespan is, is to look at the warranty.
 Shorter warranties typically mean that the manufacturer assumes that their product will start malfunctioning after a short while, and vice versa.
-We’d recommend that you go with a boiler model that’s back by at least a 5-year warranty, but the longer the better.
+We’d recommend that you go with a boiler model that’s backed by at least a 5-year warranty, but the longer the better.

 We hope that our guide has answered your questions about why your boiler is not firing up.
 Do you feel that there’s something we’ve missed?